qbzzt/etherdocs/paper_wallet/readme.md

 1. You lose the mnemonic.
 Those twelve words are the only way to transfer funds out of the account.
 If you lose them, you can still gaze upon the balance in your account, but you will not be able to get to it.
 1. Somebody else gets the mnemonic.
-This is the mirror image of the previous failure mode.
-Anybody with that information can get your funds.
-If you think the mnemonic may have been disclosed, it is best to create a new mnemonic and address and immediately transfer everything to that address.
+This is the mirror image of the previous failure mode. **Anybody** with the mnemonic can get your funds.
+If you think it may have been disclosed, it is best to create a new one and address and immediately transfer everything.
 1. Somebody can force you to disclose the mnemonic.
 For example, if you try to use this to avoid paying income taxes, the tax authorities can prosecute you for tax evasion and throw you in jail until you pay them what they think you owe.
-Remember that the people who paay you know your address, and that anybody can go to `https://etherscan.io/address/ <address>` and see the balance it holds.
+Remember that the people who pay you know your address, and that anybody with that knowledge can go to `https://etherscan.io/address/ <address>` and see the balance it holds.

 ## Conclusion